tjhop/prometheus-mcp-server/README.md

 The Prometheus HTTP API outputs JSON data, and the tools in this MCP server return that JSON to the LLM for processing as it's structured and well understood by LLMs.

+#### LLMs and Token/Context Efficiency

+This MCP server supports the following options which have the potential to reduce token/context usage:

+##### TOON Encoding

 If token/context usage is a concern, this MCP server also supports converting the API's JSON data to the [Token-Oriented Object Notation (TOON) format](https://github.com/toon-format/toon).
 While it is not guaranteed to reduce token usage, it is designed with token efficiency in mind.
 As noted on TOON's documentation, it excels at uniform arrays of objects; non-uniform/complex objects may still be more token-efficient in JSON.
 Real world token usage will depend on usage patterns, please review common workflows to determine if TOON output may be beneficial.
+Please see [Flags](#command-line-flags) for more information on the available flags and their corresponding environment variables.

+##### API Response Truncation

+This feature allows you to set a maximum limit on the number of lines or entries returned from the Prometheus API for, which can help in reducing the amount of data sent to the LLM.
+Setting the limit to `0` disables truncation.
+Truncation is disabled by default.
+Note that LLMs capable of handling tool request arguments can override this global truncation limit on a per-tool-call basis for supported tools.
 Please see [Flags](#command-line-flags) for more information on the available flags and their corresponding environment variables.

 #### Full Tool List